 - a.
 The precinct association and/or area is not located within the City of Melbourne municipality and not classified as an area of commercial or retail significance. - b.
 The applicant association has not acquitted previous City of Melbourne grants or has outstanding debts to the City of Melbourne. - c.
-Existing members of the precinct association contravene to the Standards of Conduct as contained within these Guidelines. - d.
-The precinct association does not fulfil the objectives and deliverables for which funding was provided under the Business Precinct Program 2021-25 within a financial year to Council's satisfaction.

-If determined that any of the above exists, the City of Melbourne will deem the precinct ineligible to apply for future funding.
+Existing members of the precinct association do not adhere to the Standards of Conduct as contained within these Guidelines. - d.
+The precinct association does not fulfil the objectives and deliverables for which funding was provided under the Business Precinct Program 2021-25 within a financial year to Council's satisfaction. - e.
+The precinct association has not issued notification to the Program Manager of instances where an application for membership by a City of Melbourne based business entity has been rejected by the association and the rationale for it within 28 days of the association's rejection. - f.
+If determined that any of the above exists, the Council will deem the precinct ineligible to apply for future funding.